 D-3a Design policy for projects affecting scenic routes and State Routes.
-The following standards shall apply to any development which affects scenic routes, as well as views from State Routes 101, 255, and 299:
+The following standards shall apply to any development which affects scenic routes, as well as views from U.S. Highway 101 (U.S. 101), State Route 255, and State Route 299:

-1. Billboards or other off-premises freeway-oriented signs are prohibited.
-2. Landscape planting along State Route 101 shall not interrupt scenic views to the bay or eastward across agricultural lands.
-3. New development or redevelopment in the area of South "G" Street shall provide dense landscape screens along all perimeter lot lines visible from State Route 101.
-4. The City shall work jointly with the County of Humboldt, Caltrans, and the Coastal Commission to enhance scenic views along scenic highways, particularly State Route 101 and 255 corridors.
+1. Billboards or other off-premises, freeway-oriented signs are prohibited.
+2. Landscape planting along U.S. 101 shall not interrupt scenic views to the bay or eastward across agricultural lands.
+3. New development or redevelopment in the South "G" Street area shall provide dense landscape screens along all perimeter lot lines visible from U.S. 101.
+4. The City shall work jointly with the County of Humboldt, Caltrans, and the Coastal Commission to enhance scenic views along scenic highways, particularly U.S. 101 and State Route 255 corridors.